Randy Arozarena Player Props: Rays vs. Royals

 Randy Arozarena At The Plate

+- Arozarena leads Tampa Bay with an OBP of .410 this season while batting .296 with 43 walks and 48 runs scored.

-- Among qualifying batters, he ranks 13th in batting average, while his on-base percentage ranks fourth and he is 22nd in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 13th, his on-base percentage ranks fourth, and he is 28th in the league in slugging.

+- Arozarena is batting .400 with one homer during his last games and is on a four-game hitting streak.

-- Arozarena has picked up a hit in 68.0% of his 75 games this season, with more than one hit in 29.3% of those games.
+- Arozarena has reached base via a hit in 52 games this season (of 76 played), and had multiple hits in 22 of those games.

-- Arozarena has driven in a run in 30 games this year (40.0%), including 12 games with more than one RBI (16.0%).
+- Arozarena has an RBI in 30 of 76 games this year, with multiple RBI in 12 of them.
 He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.